Sean12mps/google-extension-template/README.md

 $ grunt
 ```

 You may want to configure the manifest.json first before anything else.
-All of the would-be-distributed codes should be compiled in the pkg folder, while your development codes would be in app folder.
+All of the would-be-distributed codes should be compiled in the pkg folder, while your development codes would be in the app folder.